ananyakr99/ananyakr99.github.io/index.md

 ---

-### Ship Detection and Classification using Deep Learning and Neural Nets
+### Ship Detection and Classification using Deep Learning

 Worked on ship detection and classification from satellite images using deep learning techniques.
 Used a sample of the MARVEL dataset that contained 2,800 images across five maritime classes.
 Manually generated ground-truth images and after experimenting with RNN and Mask R-CNN algorithms, opted for YOLOv4 due to its efficiency and speed, achieving a mean avg. precision (mAP) of 0.82. mAP compares the ground-truth bounding box to the detected box.
 To improve the label classification accuracy, built a CNN classifier atop the YOLOv4 model, and achieved an overall accuracy of 73.5%.